 - Required for both independent trekkers and those trekking with a guide.

-National Park/Conversation Area Permits:
+National Park/Conservation Area Permits:

 Annapurna Conservation Area Permit (ACAP):